semeionj/4663-Cryptography-SemeionStafford/Assignments/A07/README.md

 ## Compositeness
 ### Fermat Primality Test Primality Test
 The Fermat primality test is based on Fermat’s little theorem and modular exponentiation.
-Fermat's Little Theorem states that if a is relatively prime to a prime number p, then 𝑝 – 1 ≡ 1 mod 𝑝.
+Fermat's Little Theorem states that if a is relatively prime to a prime number p, then
+ *p – 1 ≡ 1 mod p*.
 Efficiency was not a key concern, and the method uses probability in determining possible primes.
 A method always returns true if a given number is prime.
 A non-prime, or composite number may return true or false, but the probability of producing incorrect result for composite is low and can be reduced by doing more iterations.

 ### Rabin-Miller Primality Test
 This test is similar to the Fermat (because it is a probabilistic method) and Solovay-Strassen primality test given that it depends on an equality or set of equalities that are true for prime values.
 This test however is preferred to Fermat.
 It then verifies whether or not they hold for a number that we want to test for primality.
 In a deeper context, using the claim that n is prime if and only if the solutions of x2 = 1 (mod n) are x = ±1.